Deborah is a writer, healer, and teacher. Her goal is to help people live their best lives every day by sharing her joy and love of life.

 You might be surprised to learn that the most important thing to the man in your life is respect.
 Men want to earn the respect of the people around them.
 This is their primary driving force.

-Men want to be respected by their wives, by their children, by their coworkers, by their bosses.
-It is a part of who they are.
+Men want to be respected by their wives, by their children, by their coworkers, and by their bosses.
+Respect is a part of who they are.
 Men need respect to feel like they are doing what they are called to do.

 Respecting your man doesn't mean you blindly follow him.
 It means you ask for his opinion.
 You listen to his advice, whether you plan to take it or not.
 You let him talk without constantly interrupting.
 Tell him you appreciate the hard work he does, and his dedication to you, your family and his work.
 Let him know that you admire him.

-Respect speaks directly to your man.
+Respect speaks directly to your man's heart.
 Speaking his language will help bring the two of you closer together.

 Show Some Respect